 Both ornamental cabbage and kale will grow approximately 18 inches tall and wide.

 They will do fine in either full sun or partial shade.
 When grown in warmer climates, partial shade is preferable.
 Ornamental cabbages and kale don't develop their full colors unless they get a good chill from a frost.

 Unless you are growing commercially, there’s not that much variety to choose from.
 Most seed packets are simply labeled "Ornamental Cabbage".
 It’s best to just choose a color combination that appeals to you.

 Ornamental cabbage and kale look especially good in a large planting, where their color really stands out.
 Since they are low growers, you’ll often see them as edging plants, where their purplish hues blend in well with other fall colors.
-If you only want 1 or 2 plants, they look less out of place in containers, than they do scattered throughout a garden.
+If you only want one or two plants, they look less out of place in containers, than they do scattered throughout a garden.
 In fact, they make nice, long-lasting replacement plants for spent summer containers.